robert-adrian99/StickyNotes/README.md

 # Sticky Notes

 - This project is an implementation of the app Sticky Notes in HTML, CSS and BootsTrap using Visual Studio.
-- This project was a teamwork project within the programm Estival Experience 2017 organised by Pentalog Romania
+- This project was a teamwork project within the program Estival Experience 2017 organised by Pentalog Romania.

 The app looks like this:
 - The home page with login: